Nuclear Proliferation Case Studies

 The question about uranium enrichment capacity was unresolved through these negotiations.
 In November 2010 it was confirmed that since 2008, some 2000 centrifuges had been set up in a building at Yongbyon, on the site of a fuel fabrication facility.
 The centrifuges appear to be Pakistani P2 types and their purpose is unknown, though North Korea says that they are producing only low-enriched uranium.
 Capacity is estimated at 8000 SWU/yr, capable of producing about 26 kg of weapons-grade uranium per year if applied to that end.

-Along with this, construction of a 25-30 MWe light water reactor at Yongbyon is reported to have begun in mid 2010, and to require fuel enriched to about 3.5%.
-Construction was well developed late in 2011.
+Along with this, construction of a 25-30 MWe light water reactor at Yongbyon is reported to have begun in mid-2010, and to require fuel enriched to about 3.5%.
+Construction was well developed late in 2011, and apparently still incomplete in mid-2014.

 In its September 2011 report, the IAEA notes that uranium hexafluoride found in a cylinder shipped to Libya by the Khan network in 2001 “very likely” originated in DPRK.
 The IAEA assesses that this indicates that North Korea had an undeclared uranium conversion capability prior to 2001.